Geely Boyue: Third generation (FX11; 2022)

-Second generation (Boyue L, FX11; 2022)
+Boyue L (FX11; 2022)

-The second-generation Boyue was codenamed FX11 during development and rides on the CMA platform shared with the Xingyue and Xingyue L. It was unveiled in August 2022 as the Boyue L, slotting between the first generation Boyue and Xingyue L. The power of the Boyue L is a 2.0-litre turbo engine with 218 hp and 325 Nm, a 1.5-litre turbo engine with 181 hp and 290 Nm, a 1.5-litre turbo engine plus 3DHT Hybrid Electric drivetrain, and a 1.5-litre turbo engine plus 3DHT Plug-in Hybrid Electric drivetrain.
-The 2.0-litre turbo engines and 1.5-litre turbo engines are matched to a 7-speed DCT gearbox, the hybrid powertrains are mated to Geely’s DHT three-speed hybrid electric drive transmission.
+The Boyue L was unveiled in August 2022, codenamed FX11 during development and rides on the CMA platform shared with the Xingyue and Xingyue L. When the vehicle was introduced, the Boyue L is positioned between the first-generation Boyue and Xingyue L. In 2023, the Boyue Cool takes the position below the Boyue L. In 2024, the first-generation Boyue was discontinued in China, and the Boyue Cool was renamed to simply Boyue.
+In export markets, the Boyue L is marketed as the Geely Starray or Geely Atlas.

+The power of the Boyue L is a 2.0-litre turbo engine with 218 hp and 325 Nm, a 1.5-litre turbo engine with 181 hp and 290 Nm, a 1.5-litre turbo engine plus 3DHT Hybrid Electric drivetrain, and a 1.5-litre turbo engine plus 3DHT Plug-in Hybrid Electric drivetrain.
+The 2.0-litre turbo engines and 1.5-litre turbo engines are matched to a 7-speed DCT gearbox, the hybrid powertrains are mated to Geely's DHT three-speed hybrid electric drive transmission.

 The dashboard of the Boyue L features a 13.2-inch horizontal central touch screen, a 10.25-inch digital instrument cluster, and a four-spoke squared steering wheel.
-The operating system is Geely Galaxy OS Air and enables OTA updates with computing power comes from a Qualcomm 8155 chip.
+The operating system is Geely Galaxy OS Air and enables OTA updates with computing power comes from a Qualcomm Snapdragon 8155 chip.

+Geely Galaxy L7 (FX12)

+The Geely Galaxy L7 is the plug-in hybrid variant of the Geely Boyue L that is marketed through Geely Galaxy dealership network.